Online: April 17, 2023, Onsite: May 6 - June 10, 2023

 *Please note that passing the national registry exam is required for EMT Certification.
 The cognitive testing must be scheduled independently and performed at NREMT designated testing centers.
 Current EMT registration is required to validate REMT status.

-18+ years old, high school diploma or equivalent, PPD (tuberculosis) test at a doctor’s office within six months of course start date, record of immunization or proof of immunity against Measles, Mumps, Rubella (MMR), Hepatitis B, Varicella, and Tetanus, ability to lift 250 pounds with assistance, a copy of government-issued photo ID such as a passport, drivers license, state issued ID card, military ID, etc.
+18+ years old, high school diploma or equivalent, PPD (tuberculosis) test at a doctor’s office within six months of course start date, record of immunization or proof of immunity against Covid-19 (proof of vaccine), Measles, Mumps, Rubella (MMR), Hepatitis B, Varicella, and Tetanus, ability to lift 250 pounds with assistance, a copy of government-issued photo ID such as a passport, drivers license, state issued ID card, military ID, etc.

 MINIMUM TECHNICAL REQUIREMENTS: